AndreChaves95/MyLearningProject/project/README.md

 ### Testing
 - Unit Test -> Test a single unit of code
-- Integration Test -> Test multiple units of code together
+- Integration Test -> Test interactions between different components of the application
-- @SpringBootTest -> Test the application
-- @AutoConfigureMockMvc -> Configure the MockMvc

 #### Unit Test
 - Coverage of TaskController, TaskService and TaskRepository classes

+#### Integration Test
+- Coverage of TaskController class interacting with the database
 - Use of clean-database.sql and fill-database.sql files to clean and fill the database before each test

-#### Integration Test
+- Use of @SpringBootTest and @AutoConfigureMockMvc annotations to test the application

 ## Example of Requests